bbaum11/internship2025_stuff/k8s_salt/readme.md

    - installation/rke2_worker_init
    - ...
 ```
-there are also file dependencies that need to be installed. [this script](install_deps.sh) handles downloading the necessary files and placing them in the correct directory within a tar file. once the script has been run, the created `deps.tar` file can be placed inside the `salt/` directory on the salt master and untarred with `tar -xvf deps.tar` (the tar file can then be removed to save space). the following pillars then must be set:
+there are also file dependencies that need to be installed. [this script](install_deps.sh) with the argument `install.sh -i` handles downloading the necessary files and placing them in the correct directory within a tar file. once the script has been run, the created `deps.tar` file can be placed inside the `salt/` directory on the salt master and untarred with `tar -xvf deps.tar` (the tar file can then be removed to save space). the following pillars then must be set:
 ```

 ```